farisamirmudin/dra-ps/README.md

 # About
 A powershell script that allows watching kdrama using the terminal
 ## First Run
-Open powershell and enter following command.
+Open powershell and enter following commands.
 This command is to allow the execution of remote script.
 IMPORTANT!
-Powershell 7, fzf and mpv/iina are required for the program to run.
+Powershell 7, fzf and mpv/iina are required for the program to run and execute the commands below after the required dependencies are installed.
 Installations [(See below)](#Recommended-Installation).
-IMPORTANT!
-Execute the commands below after the required dependencies are installed.
 ```sh
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ./query.ps1